lj-ditrapani/16-bit-computer-specification/assembler/assembly-language.md

 ## ROM Layout ##

 The first line of the file must be the ROM layout.
 It is delimited by angle brackets and contains the number of 16-bit addresses available for each ROM bank.
 Valid sizes or 16K, 32K, and 64K.
 Each bank definition is separated by a colon.
 All 4 banks must be defined.
 Unused/unpopulated banks should have 0K.
+`PGR` is always non-zero/populated.

 Examples:
 ```